CaptureContext/combine-interception/README.md

 ## License

 This library is released under the MIT license.
-See [LICENSE](LICENSE) for details.
+See [LICENCE](LICENCE) for details.

 See [ACKNOWLEDGMENTS](ACKNOWLEDGMENTS) for inspiration references and their licences.